Hrous: Nord-Eastern and commercial large-scale produced hrous

-Preparation of the Gabes region hrous
+Preparation of the Gabes hrous

 In summer, red onions are cut in squares or thin strips and kneaded with salt (to which a small amount of turmeric is sometimes added) before being firmly packed in a jar.
 The mix is regularly shaken (without opening the jar) until September, when red peppers become abundant in Tunisia.
 The fresh red peppers are quickly rinsed, their inner seeds are discarded, and the peppers are dried, traditionally by exposing them to the sun.
 Once dried, the peppers are crushed or more commonly today, taken to the small shops where they can be ground on demand.